rudinesurya/FastJobs-Android/README.md

 ## Third party web api

-Google Places API is used for making REST requests with retrofit to get a list of nearby places of interest to display on the job detail page as recommendation.
+Google Places API is used for making REST requests with retrofit to get a list of nearby places of interest to display on the dynamic map view activity.

 ## Unit Testing and Instrumentation Testing